 (1) The FCRO shall be bound by any limitations on the use or release of information imposed by law upon the party furnishing such information.

-Section 9. (a) The FCRO executive director shall develop internal procedures, including staffing and budget, subject to appropriation, appropriate for the effective performance of his/her duties and to carry out the functions of the office.
+Section 9. (a) The FCRO executive director shall develop internal procedures, including staffing and budget, subject to appropriation, appropriate for the effective performance of all duties and to carry out the functions of the office.

-(b) The report shall be made public.
+(b) The reports shall be made public.